DOI-USGS/ISIS3/RFC3:-ASC-Internal-Distribution-of-ISIS.md

 In order to further isolate internal users from the volatile development environment, we should no longer nightly builds as "use at your own risk" for internal users.
 They need to continue to support nightly automated testing, but they should not be "used" to do any work.
 Similarly, weekly beta builds should be discontinued.
 They are inherently tied to the development environment because they are created outside of the release build environments.
 If an internal user needs a feature before it is publicly available they should work with the development team to get a custom build.
 It should be explicitly stated how long that custom build will be used for and what features are required.
 The development team, should be responsive to user requests for custom builds and provide them in a reasonable time frame.

-## How Would Things Change for Internal Users
+## What Changes for Internal Users

 ### Findings a specific version of ISIS
 Previously users would look in the `/usgs/pkgs` directory for the version of ISIS they would to use.